AeroHand/Dota-2-Building-Helper/README.md

 [**Known issues**](https://github.com/Myll/Dota-2-Building-Helper/issues)

+#### Different Construction Area for each player

+In buildinghelper.lua, you will find a variable called RESTRICTION_AREA_OPEN.
+You could open this feature by setting its value to TRUE.

+After that you could create entities inside hammer in your vmap file.
+You could plant several trigger entities in map to indicate the open area for each player
+And here is the name rule for those construction area:
+                           buildarea_playerid
+                       ex. buildarea_0 buildarea_1 etc.
+                           multi entities with the same name is valid After that each player could only build buildings inside the construction area.

 ## Contributing

 Contributing to this repo is absolutely welcomed.
 Building Helper's goal is to make Dota 2 a more compatible platform to create RTS-style and Tower Defense mods.
 It will take a community effort to achieve this goal, not just me.